HumanNeRF-SE: A Simple yet Effective Approach to Animate HumanNeRF with Diverse Poses: HumanNeRF-SE

 \subsection{Point Canonicalization}

-We compute the rotation $R_j$ and translation $T_j$ of the current pose relative to the joints in the T-pose of the human body in a similar way of HumanNeRF~\cite{weng2022humannerf}.
-Inspired by NeuralBody~\cite{peng2021neural}'s use of convolution to diffuse vertex occupancy, we use a simpler method to query the nearest neighbor SMPL weight $W_{smpl}=K(\mathbf{x},\mathbf{v})$ in Eq.\ref{eq:total}
+We compute the rotation $R_j$ and translation $T_j$ of the current pose relative to the joints in the T-pose of the human body in a similar way of HumanNeRF~\cite{weng2022humanNeRF}.
+Inspired by NeuralBody~\cite{peng2021neural}'s use of convolution to diffuse vertex occupancy, we use a simpler method to query the nearest neighbor SMPL weight $\mathbf{W}_{smpl}=K(\mathbf{x},\mathbf{v})$

-The process of $(\mathbf{x}\cdot R_j)+T_j$ is abstracted as $B_j(x)$ in Figure~\ref{fig:method}.
-In this formula, $J$ represents a set of joints, $w_{j}$ represents the deformation weight of the $j$-th channel of $W_{smpl}$ on the current sampled point, and $\mathbf{x_{cnl}^r}$ represents the coordinates of the sampled point in the canonical space after rigid deformation.
+where $J$ denotes a set of joints, $w_{j}$ is the deformation weight of the $j$-th channel of $\mathbf{W}_{smpl}$ on the current sampled point, and $\mathbf{x}_{cnl}^r$ represents the coordinates of the sampled point in the canonical space after rigid deformation.

 Directly using the nearest weight amounts to giving up non-rigid modeling of the possible clothing deformation caused by human body deformation, which often leads to unsatisfactory results.
-To enable the network to learn non-rigid deformation from limited images as much as possible, some methods introduce frame-level features to help learning.
+To enable the network to learn non-rigid deformation from limited images as much as possible, some methods~\cite{weng2022humanNeRF,peng2021neural,yu2023monohuman} introduce \emph{frame-level} features to facilitate learning.
 These features may include frame index or body pose, and for a particular frame, the frame-level features of all sampling points are generally consistent.
-This method is useful in the task of synthesizing new viewpoints in dynamic scenes, but it is not suitable for animatable human body.

-We designed an additional network here to refine the coordinates of the sampled points in the canonical space.
-We use limited point-level features to learn the offset of the sampling points in canonical space to improve the novelview evaluation metric.
+This method is useful in the task of synthesizing new viewpoints in dynamic scenes, but it is not suitable for \emph{animatable} human body.
+We designed a new network here to refine the coordinates of the sampled points in the canonical space.
+We use limited \emph{point-level} features to learn the offset of the sampling points in canonical space to improve the novel-view evaluation metric.
 The spatial-aware feature has shown significant advantages in this process because it aggregates vertex information within the receptive field of the sampling point in the current pose:

-In this formula, $\mathbf{x_{cnl}}$ is the optimized result of the sampled point coordinates in the canonical space, and $P$ is the network module for optimizing the sampled point coordinates in the canonical space.
+where $\mathbf{x}_{cnl}$ is the optimized result of the sampled point coordinates in the canonical space, and $P$ is the network module for optimizing the sampled point coordinates in the canonical space.